Simplified Overview of the Myers-Briggs Type Instrument –

 Guardians – SJs provide structure for human societies

 ISTJ: The Inspector – practical, fact-minded and reliable beyond doubt.

-ISFJ: The Defender – dedicated and warm protectors.
+ISFJ: The Protector – dedicated and warm defenders.

 ESTJ: The Supervisor – excellent administrators, unsurpassed at managing.

 ESFJ: The Provider – the warmhearted host who facilitates community.